Best Boston Neighborhoods for College Students Based on T Stops and Rent Trends

 Roxbury

 Located east of Jamaica Plain and south of Fenway/Kenmore, Roxbury is another Boston neighborhood known for its more affordable options.
-Students living in Lower Roxbury have easy access to Roxbury Crossing and Ruggles along the Orange Line, but there are some apartments within walking distance of Northeastern University and the Colleges of the Fenway.
+Students living in Lower Roxbury have easy access to Roxbury Crossing and Ruggles along the Orange Line.
+However, students also have the option to travel by foot when living in apartments within walking distance of Northeastern University and the Colleges of the Fenway.
 Roxbury also has multiple bus stops, making traveling across Boston that much easier.

 Roxbury Average Rent Prices by the Bedroom